jmarmorato/Intranet-Home-Page/README.md

 Created in response to personal "dashboards" that are little more than pages with a list of frequently accessed links, Intranet Home Page is a personal, self-hosted **homepage** with integrations for multiple publicly-available and self-hosted data feeds.

+### What's new in April 2022?
+- Fixed spacing issues between weather alert banners and cards
+- Filtered out weather advisories to avoid alert fatigue and cluttering the page
+- Google search suggestions autocomplete dropdown
+- Some code cleanup

 ### Currently implemented integrations include:
 - (US) National Weather Service severe weather alerts
 - (US) National Weather Service current conditions and local forecast